 Our coping skillset needs to adjust and adapt throughout the day, every day.
 That’s why we continually learn and rely on new ways of coping!

-This toolbox blog will teach how to take potentially hurtful life experiences and view them in a healthier, more positive perspective.
-Without healthy coping skills, our perception of the world could become quite negative, and cause us to misinterpret accidents and intentions.
-We could easily become those people who see the drinking-glass as “half-empty” rather than “half-full”.
+This toolbox blog will teach how to take potentially hurtful life experiences and view them from a healthier, more positive perspective.
+Without healthy coping skills, our perception of the world could become quite negative and cause us to misinterpret accidents and intentions.
+We could easily become those people who see the drinking glass as “half-empty” rather than “half-full.”
 That doesn’t sound like an enjoyable way to live, and I’m all for choosing “half-full.”

 Every article in this blog contains a tool or a set of tools.
-The tools are listed at the end of each post and you can add them to your own personal toolbox.
-Practice using them whenever life gives the opportunity!
+The tools are listed at the end of each post, and you can add them to your own personal toolbox.
+Practice using them whenever life gives you the opportunity!

 Every tool is not for everybody.
 You don’t have to try every tool and you probably shouldn’t.
-Just go with your intuition when you’re trying to figure out if a tool might be helpful to you or not.
+Just go with your intuition when trying to figure out if a tool might be helpful.
 Take the ones you’d like to try.
-Come back for more if you need to.
+Come back for more when you need to.

 This is a safe space for learning, growing and helping each other.
 Please feel free to leave kind and constructive comments or feedback.
-Share some tools too if you’ve used them and they’ve helped you. 🙂
+Share some of the tools you’ve used and thow hey’ve helped you. 🙂